STIKCall from Mark

 No, we’re not here to boost retention rates for anyone else’s platform.

-Because Drop Reality isn’t made to fit in.
+Because STIK Reality isn’t made to fit in.

 It’s made to break out.